-- Small paint brush
+- Small paintbrush

 How to Make A Denim DIY Storage Box

 I cut along the seam line of the jeans.
 This will give you a nice edge on the base of the DIY storage box.
 You want the width of your jeans to be at least an inch more than the height of the box.
-One jeans leg will not be long enough to wrap round the box so you will have to sew two together.

-Wrap the jeans leg round the box (don’t glue at this stage but use clips to hold in place) and mark where the handles will go.
+Wrap the jeans leg around the box (don’t glue at this stage but use clips to hold in place) and mark where the handles will go.
 Fix the waistband handles to the leg either by using a grommet tool like a Crop-A-Dile, or stitch them on.

-- Now you can fix the denim to the cardboard box.
-Spray the cardboard box with the adhesive, and wrap the jeans round the box as you go.
-Makes sure that the seam of the leg is flush with the bottom.
+Making sure that the seam of the leg is flush with the bottom.
 Use bulldog clips or clothes pegs to hold it in place as the glue dries.
 Trim the overlap inside.

-How to line your DIY storage box
+How to line your DIY storage

-- First I cut my lining fabric to the circumference and height of my box.
+1..
+First, I cut my lining fabric to the circumference and height of my box.
 Allowing for a seam allowance and some overlap.
 You may need to sew two pieces of fabric together to get one long enough.

-- Fold over the top edge of the fabric to make a small hem, and iron it flat.
+2. Then, fold over the top edge of the fabric to make a small hem, and iron it flat.
 Attach the fabric to the inside of the box using the spray adhesive.

-Stenciling the denim storage boxes
+Stenciling the denim DIY storage boxes

 I love to add personality to my crafts and upcycles and one of the ways I do this is by stenciling words onto them.
-Like I did with my denim DIY draught excluders.

 As these boxes were for my “Bits and Bobs”, I stenciled BITS on one side and BOBs on the other.
-You can of course stencil what you like you may want to put “STUFF” or “THINGS” on the side of the box.
+You can, of course, stencil what you like you may want to put “STUFF” or “THINGS” on the side of the box.